 - Add a gnome if you have one, but keep it within the boundary fence and be sure to include a sign that indicates where it is from, and any other information you might have.
 You can pick up a gnome at the Ferguson Valley visitors centre, or bring your own from Amazon.

-- And, from Gnomesville’s official website, “There have been occasions when gnomes have been stolen from homes, to set them free in the community.
+- Gnomesville’s official website, “There have been occasions when gnomes have been stolen from homes, to set them free in the community.
 This is not the acceptable way for a gnome to join the community and only legally owned gnomes are welcome.”

 Where is Gnomesville WA?